appscode/blog/content/post/kubedb-v2024.12.19/index.md

 So Incremental snapshots status field will store successful and failed log history according to these extra two fields.
 This will make easier our debugging process.

+We update start time and end time of continuous `oplog/wal/log` push in incremental snapshot status.
+From now on new fields in snapshot’s status field have been introduced.
+So the maximum `successfulLogHistoryLimit` successful oplog/wal/log/binlog push and maximum `failedLogHistoryLimit` failed `oplog/wal/log/binlog` push information will be stored in our incremental snapshot’s status.

 Here is a sample yaml for `MongoDBArchiver`.
 Changes in the field `.spec.logBackup` will be same for other archivers as well.
 ```yaml
 apiVersion: archiver.kubedb.com/v1alpha1